CarlinJunHuang/An-automatic-bottle-sorting-and-compression-machine-RaspberryPi/README.md

 These are the components and solutions we used/tried to use in the big project "Visual beverage bottle sorting Compressor" in the semester.

-See folder "Final_Program" for the final total program.
+See folder "Final_Program" for the whole final program.

 # Details
 If you want to replicate the functionality of the prototype we've done, you may need to use some of the following (recommended) components: